 The third factor is network effects.
 These can build the momentum that help a location grow beyond scrappy innovation, into a major hub.
 Company growth begets exits, which generate capital to be reinvested in new ventures, while both pull in more talent to drive further innovation.
-This is arguably a conservative factor, likely to keep hubs such as San Francisco and London fixed near the top of the list.
-But this year has also shown network effects accelerate in cities like Tel Aviv and Montevideo in Uruquay as funding has emerged, or local firms have grown rapidly.
-They have shown it is very possible to race up to the top of our Index.
+This is arguably a conservative factor,

+Francisco and London fixed near the top of the list.
+But this year has also shown network effects accelerate in cities like Tel Aviv and Montevideo in Uruauay as funding has emerged, or local firms have grown rapidly.
+They have shown it is very possible to race up to the top of our Index